 Mizuho believes that giving all staff, irrespective of where they were hired or where they currently work, the opportunity to develop their skills on the global stage enhances the organization's overall performance and ability to provide customers with innovative solutions.

-Started in 2007 to provide global career development opportunities to staff hired locally outside Japan and to give the organization greater flexibility to meet global business needs.
-The program involves not only personnel transfers into Japanese offices from offices in other countries, but also transfers between offices in different countries other than Japan.
+This program provides global career development opportunities to staff hired locally outside Japan and gives Mizuho greater flexibility to meet global business needs.
+The program facilitates not only personnel transfers to Japanese offices from offices in other countries, but also transfers between offices in different countries outside Japan.

-Started in 2013 to provide junior staff hired locally outside Japan with the opportunity to work at Head Office in Tokyo for a two–year period.
-After completing their assignments and returning to their home offices, they are expected to further their careers and make greater contributions to the organization by leveraging the skills, knowledge and networks they developed during their time in Japan.
+This program provides early career staff hired locally outside Japan with the opportunity to work at a host office in Japan for a three– to six–month period.
+Participants are expected to contribute their expertise to their host offices and, upon returning to their home offices, to further their careers by leveraging the knowledge, networks, and cross–cultural communication skills that they developed during their time in Japan.

 Initiatives for supporting LGBT* employees